Introduction to X-Ray Computed Tomography

 In product inspections, it is possible to virtually evaluate the condition of the inside of a product, which cannot be seen from the outside using X-ray attenuation.

-In addition, for the same material, if it is thicker in the direction of X-ray penetration, the attenuation rate will be higher, and if it is less thick, the attenuation rate will be lower.
-This property is what determines the computed tomography quality.
+In addition, for the same material, if it is thicker in the direction of X-ray penetration, the attenuation rate will be higher, and if it is thinner, the attenuation rate will be lower.

 By utilizing the penetration capabilities of X-rays, the CT technology generates cross-sectional images of the object like shadow pictures or watermarked pictures for detailed analysis.
-X-ray vision images have no information on the height (thickness) direction.
+X-ray images have no information on the height (thickness) direction.
 Data acquired with X-ray CT can be viewed from any direction and cross sections from any position.

 X-rays are emitted from the X-ray source to penetrate the object on the stage and are captured by the X-ray detector.
 The image of the transmitted X-rays acquired by the X-ray detector changes as the object rotates.